twardoch/yaplon/README.md

       ```

 6.  **Building the Package:**
-    To build source distribution and wheel:
+    To build the source distribution and wheel:
     ```bash
     make build
     ```